9 Things You Should Never Google

 Things you don’t want to see in ads later

 You may have an odd question about diaper rash ointments for your friend’s baby, but if you Google it, good luck!
 Chances are, every time you open up a page online, there will be an ad for said diaper rash ointment for weeks to come, so just put that on your list of things not to Google.
-Speaking of the Internet, here’s how to increase your speed for faster browsing when searching for DIY projects!
+Want to fix this problem retroactively?
+Here’s how to see and delete your Google activity.

 Anything that’s going to embarrass you